schittimalli/myretail-semantic-web/README.md

 A Spring Boot application that serves product data using **GraphQL**, powered by **Apache Jena** and **RDF4J**.
 The application uses semantic web standards (OWL, RDF) to describe and query BestBuy-style product information.

+This expose 2 end points
+1) to Get ALL products
+2) TO product based on ID
 ---

 ## 📡 GraphQL Endpoint

+**This is to get ALL Products**

 **URL:** `http://localhost:8080/graphql`